digitalist-se/drupal-operator/README.md

 If everything works out, a Drupal instance should have been created when you installed the operator.

+## Logs from operator

+Get you pod name, and you could get logs from the drupal operator, ansible or operator style logs are available.

+k logs -n drupal -f -c operator drupal-operator-randomstring k logs -n drupal -f -c ansible drupal-operator-randomstring

 ## Create another Drupal instance

 Once the operator is installed in a namespace you can create another `Drupal` resource.